peteremiljensen/freechain-python/README.md

 The Python framework is developed as a Python3-module that is easily imported to a new or existing application.
 The framework makes heavy use of threadding and asynchronous sockets to make it more production-friendly in applications of heavier demands.
 This means that the framework can potentially handle a high amount of concurrent connections and deliver a greater throughput.

 # Usage Example
 Special care is been taken to assure its easy use without compromising applicability and throughput.
-The uncomplicated use of the framework is demonstrated by the following simple python script, which starts a minimal blockchain node listening on port 9000&mdash;ready to receive loaves and blocks.
+The uncomplicated use of the framework is demonstrated by the following simple Python-script, which starts a minimal blockchain node listening on port 9000&mdash;ready to receive loaves and blocks.

 ```python
 from freechain.node import *